 Keep in mind that the above steps may slightly change over time.

 Once you complete the above steps, a page displays a summary of what you submitted.
 You can file another form by choosing “File Another?”
 To ensure you successfully submitted your form(s) and check the status, select “Check File Status.”

 After submitting your 1099s, you should receive a file status email within a few days.
 If you do not receive the email, log into your FIRE account and check the file’s status or call the IRS directly.

 What to use to e-File 1099s

-Again, to e-File 1099s, you need to have them in the correct format.
-To ensure you have the correct file type and formatting, you can use a software (e.g., accounting) or service provider.
+To ensure you have the correct information return information, you can use software (e.g., accounting) or a service provider.